Luke-Nicklin/fat-boys-pizza/README.md

 ### Code

 - Daisy McGirr YouTube Tutorials (https://www.youtube.com/watch?v=cPfvhpdYaNY)
-- CodeInstitute - Python module helped me gain a good understanding of the fundamentals such as variables, operators, functions and classes.
+- CodeInstitute - 'Working with database management systems' module helped me to gain a good understanding of databases and how best to use them for this project.
-- CodeInstitute - I Think Therefore I Blog module helped me to understand the basics of setting up a full stack projecft.
+- CodeInstitute - 'I Think Therefore I Blog' module helped me to understand the basics of setting up a full stack projecft.
 - StackOverflow - Helped me to troubleshoot issues I was having throughout the project.